It’s time to take the confusion out of craft glue! Here’s your guide to the best adhesives for every type of craft project you work on.

 Rubber is one of the most resistant materials for creating strong bonds with adhesives.
 That’s why you’ll want to use one of these two craft glues with rubber.

-E6000 – This crafting glue bonds to materials, like rubber, that many other adhesives can’t.
+E6000 – This crafting glue bonds to materials like rubber, that many other adhesives can’t.
 This product is a must-have if you like to craft with a variety of materials.
 It doesn’t create an instant bond, but that can work in your favor if you need to adjust something before the bond sets.

 Barge All-Purpose Cement – Perfect for rubber and foam.
 This glue requires adding the glue to both surfaces and drying for up to 15 minutes before securing the pieces together.
 With that said, this is my husband’s go-to glue for anything foam or rubber.
 He swears by it.

-Since there’s no “one glue fits all” solutions for crafting with a variety of materials, this list gives you the best craft glue products for each crafting material to help you feel confident about which adhesive to use on your next crafting project!
+Since there’s no “one glue fits all” solutions for crafting with a variety of materials, this list gives you the best craft glue products for each crafting material to help you feel confident about which types of adhesive to use on your next crafting project!

 If I missed any of your favorite glues, drop a comment below and let me know what you’re using, what you’re loving, and your recommendations.
 I’d LOVE to hear all about them.